-Signs of growth hormone deficiency (GHD) will begin to appear.
-These include many of the growth-related characteristics seen in people with PWS - short stature and slow growth rate, poor muscle development, increase in central body fat, reduced activity level, etc.
+When there is a disruption in the system, signs of growth hormone deficiency may begin to appear, including many of the growth-related characteristics seen in people with PWS such as slow growth rate, short stature, insufficient muscle growth and development, increased central body fat, and reduced activity level.

-Growth also is affected by other parts of the endocrine system, such as the thyroid and reproductive hormones (which might also be deficient), as well as by an individual's diet, sleep, exercise level, etc. The human growth process and regulation is very complex, and scientists have learned that it is possible to replace or supplement growth hormone when the body does not produce enough.
+Growth also is affected by other parts of the endocrine system, such as the thyroid and reproductive hormones (both of which are often insufficient in individuals with PWS), as well as by an individual's diet, sleep, and exercise level.
+Fortunately, scientists have learned that it is possible to replace or supplement growth hormone when the body does not produce enough.

-Growth hormone treatment is the addition of synthetic growth hormone to the body to make up for what the pituitary gland fails to produce.
+Growth hormone treatment is the addition of recombinant human growth hormone (rhGH) to the body to make up for what the pituitary gland fails to produce.
 GH must be given as an injection because it is a protein hormone that would be destroyed by digestion if taken in pill form.
-Pharmaceutical representatives report that a noninjectable form of human GH is not likely to become available in the foreseeable future.